 6. Create A Pinterest Profile

 A number of companies that have pages on Facebook, LinkedIn, and Twitter do not consider Pinterest as a social media platform that can be used for promotion and marketing.
 This is highly flawed thinking, as Pinterest as a website has great authority, and can help you get amazing leads.
-You can post creative content on Pinterest, and even use it to get ideas on what to post on other social media pages.
+Currently, it’s a social media rule that you can post creative content on Pinterest, and even use it to get ideas on what to post on other social media pages.

 7. Get A SMM Platform

 There are a number of good Social Media Management (SMM) platforms (both free as well as paid) like Hootsuite and Zoho Social which can help you manage all of your social media pages like Facebook, Instagram, Twitter and LinkedIn, all in one place.
-They have several other features like post-scheduling, page statistics (stats of all pages at one place!) as well as chatbot services that will make managing your multiple company pages easy.
+It’s a long-standing social media rule that these SMM platforms can give you access to features like post-scheduling, page statistics (stats of all pages at one place!) as well as chatbot services that will make managing your multiple company pages easy.

 8. Consider Data Mining